 - Safe box

 The restaurant, Ser Esencia, is the heart of the hotel, where time slips past as you gaze out to the ocean and chat to other guests.
-Head chef Robert Solis - one of Mexico's finest - is the brains behind the operation, and his cuisine is an invigorating blend of Cuban and Mexican flavours.
+Head chef Robert Solis - one of Mexico's finest - is the brains behind the operation, and his cuisine is an invigorating modern take on local Yucatan dishes.

 For breakfast there are jugs of iced juice, fruit salad, yoghurt, granola, cakes made for drenching with honey, and several variations of coffee and tea.
-The à la carte menu features eggs served many different ways - we liked leaping into the unknown with these, although we could have just asked the serving staff.
-'Divorced eggs' turned out to be 2 fried eggs, each with a different hot sauce, one green, one red.
+The à la carte menu features eggs served many different ways.
+We loved the huevos rancheros.

 The lunch menu features a selection of light and fresh options, such as salads, tacos and ceviches: the local speciality.
 The choice for dinner is a little more limited, but the mains are all so tasty it really doesn't matter.
 There's lobster and carefully selected cuts of meat on offer, all cooked to perfection and beautifully arranged on the plate.
-Service was sometimes slow but always delightful, and we weren't in a hurry to go anywhere.
+Service was always delightful, and we weren't in a hurry to go anywhere.
 Meals are accompanied by an eclectic range of music, often Cuban.
 Dinner is taken outside under the palms, which are lit up with fairy lights, with the sound of the sea - it’s impossibly chilled and romantic.
 The big, rustic wooden tables were perfect for larger groups.

-The poolside Blue Bar and beachfront Bar Mojito serve some of the most delicious cocktails we've ever tried; don't miss their famous mojitos, thought to be the best on the island, and the mango smoothies are a must.
+The poolside Maiz Bar and beachfront Bar Mojito serve some of the most delicious cocktails we've ever tried; don't miss their famous mojitos, thought to be the best on the island, and the mango smoothies are a must.

 - Restaurants nearby

-- Wake at sunrise for your free yoga lesson in the gardens (Wed-Sun only)
+- Wake up in time for a 10.30am free yoga lesson in the gardens (Wed-Sun only)